 This is currently limited to employment.

-This is currently limited to private ownership.
+This is currently limited to local/state/federal government and private ownership.

 This is currently limited to the aggregate category of all establishment sizes.